-Benchmark Shareholders may compare the performance of the Company against the IA Mixed Investment 40-85% Shares sector.

-Comparison of the Company's performance against this benchmark will give Shareholders an indication of how the Company is performing against other similar funds in this peer group sector.
-The ACD has selected this comparator benchmark as the ACD believes it best reflects the asset allocation of the Company.
-The benchmark is not a target for the Company, nor is the Company constrained
+against the ARC Sterling Balanced

+Index.
+Comparison of the

+Company's performance against

+. , ,

+the benchmark will give

+Shareholders an indication of how

+the Company is performing against

+an index based on the real

+performance numbers delivered to

+discretionary private clients by

+1

+' ' ' '

+managers.

+The ACD has selected this

+comparator benchmark as the ACD

+believes it best reflects the asset

+allocation of the Company.

+This benchmark is not a target for

+the Company, nor is the Company

-by the benchmark.
+constrained by the benchmark.

+Classes of shares available Income Shares

-Classes of shares available Accumulation
+Classes of shares available

-Income
+Accumulation Shares

 Currency of denomination Pounds Sterling

-Minimum initial investment £5,000,000
+Minimum initial investment £1,000,000

-Minimum subsequent investment £1,000,000
+Minimum subsequent investment £100,000

-Minimum withdrawal £100,000
+Minimum withdrawal None, provided the minimum

+Millimani Wicharawac holding is maintained

-Minimum holding Nil
+Minimum holding £1,000,000

-ACD's preliminary charge 7.5%
+ACD's preliminary charge 7%

-Redemption charge Nil
+Redemption charge None

 Charge for investment research None

-Annual management charge 1.5%
+Annual management charge 1% per annum of funds under

+management, subject to a

+minimum of £37,000 per annum i

+·

+1 This minimum charge represents the ACD's minimum fee.

-Annual accounting date 31 March
+Annual accounting date 31 January

-Interim accounting date 30 September
+Interim accounting date 31 July

-Annual income allocation date 31 July
+Annual allocation date 15 April

-Interim income allocation date 30 November
+Interim allocation date 15 October

-Invest in any Securities Market of a Member State of the EU or states within the EEA on which securities are admitted to Official Listing See 0
+Invest in any Securities Market of the UK or a Member State of the EU or states within the EEA on which securities are admitted to Official Listing Yes

-Invest in Eligible Markets See 0
+Invest in Eligible Markets As listed in Appendix 4 and Appendix 5

-Income Equalisation Permitted
+Income Equalisation Yes, averaged.

-Charges taken from income or capital Income
+Charges taken from income or capital Other than those relating directly to the purchase and sale of investments, all charges are taken from income.
+If at the end of an accounting period there is insufficient income, the shortfall may be allocated to capital.

 Income to be distributed as a dividend or interest?
 The Company may distribute income in the form of a dividend or interest depending on the composition of the assets held over the accounting period.

-\Minimum initial investment amount, ACD's preliminary charge or any other fees payable to the ACD may be reduced or waived by the ACD at its discretion.
+Minimum initial and subsequent investment amounts, minimum holding requirements and the preliminary and redemption charges may be waived by the ACD at its discretion.